MSc Accounting, Finance and ManagementFind a programme

 |Part-time study available||No, full-time only|

-This highly successful MSc programme is designed for students who want to put greater emphasis on finance, accounting and management topics in their graduate studies.
+This highly successful MSc programme is designed for students who want to put greater emphasis on accounting, finance and management topics in their graduate studies.
 The programme is academically rigorous and tailored to the needs of the current business environment.

 In the first term you will develop key skills and a grounding in accounting, finance and management.
 This will prepare you for the more advanced units taught in the second term.
-The final part of the MSc is a dissertation.
-Throughout your studies you will learn and develop academic skills that will be relevant for future employment, such as analysis, synthesis and critical thinking.
+You will study four core units and then be able to choose one optional unit from each of the key subject areas of accounting, finance and management and one additional optional unit from the research method section.